The City By The Bay ~ Favorite Hot Spots Around San Francisco

-Got-Moxie does have some favorite cities to travel to around the world, and San Francisco is certainly one of them!
+Got-Moxie does have some favorite cities around the world, and San Francisco is certainly one of them!
 Here's an insightful Moxie tour guide as you take on the vertical challenge that is the city by the bay!

-Ghirardelli Square ~ If you love chocolate, diners and shopping with a stunning view of the San Francisco Bay and the Golden Gate Bridge, you have to stop here.
+Ghirardelli Square ~ If you love chocolate, ice cream, and shopping with a stunning view of the San Francisco Bay and the Golden Gate Bridge, you have to stop here.

 Lombard Street ~ Located in the Russian Hill district, this is one short, but very curvy road; the crookedest road in the world.
 You can drive down the road from the top of the hill, one way, at five miles an hour.
 If you can manage it, have a friend at the bottom of the hill with a camera to take photos or record it.

-Fisherman's Wharf, Pier 39, and the Embarcadero ~ It's a commited walk down the Embarcadero (the street curving around the land by the water, all the docks from Pier 1 to Ghirardelli, Fisherman's Wharf and Pier 39) which can take anywhere from a brisk hour to a leisurely half day, depending on how interested you are in stopping to shop and see sites.
-Fisherman's Wharf is a dizzying hive of activity; people, restaurants, shops and of course, fresh seafood.
-Pier 39 is an outdoor mall of shops and eateries that features fun extras like piano stairs that make music as you step on them, a double decker carousel, a magic show stage, harbor cruises and the local celebrities there; the sea lions.
+Fisherman's Wharf, Pier 39, and the Embarcadero ~ It's a committed walk down the Embarcadero (the street curving around the land by the bay, all the docks from Pier 1 to Ghirardelli, Fisherman's Wharf, and Pier 39) which can take anywhere from a brisk hour to a leisurely half day, depending on how interested you are in stopping to shop and see sites.
+Fisherman's Wharf is a dizzying hive of activity; people, restaurants, shops, and of course, fresh seafood.
+Pier 39 is an outdoor mall of shops and eateries that features fun extras like piano stairs that make music as you step on them, a double decker carousel, a magic show stage, harbor cruises, and the local celebrities there; the sea lions.
 There's almost nothing you won't find there.
 Don't forget to stop for a sourdough breadbowl filled with New England clam chowder; it's a specialty here and can be bought in several places, but Moxie loves Boudin's the best.

 The Exploratorium ~ Located on Pier 15, this facility is a fascinating hub of learning, exploration, imagination and discovery.
 Excellent stop for every age.

-The Presidio ~ Another enormous park, not far from Golden Gate Park, the Presidio seems largely wild and natural, is well worth a visit, and is the gateway to the Golden Gate Bridge.
+The Presidio ~ Another enormous park, not far from Golden Gate Park, the Presidio is largely wild and natural, is well worth a visit, and is the gateway to the Golden Gate Bridge.

 Baker Beach ~ One of the best views of Golden Gate Bridge, on highway 101 take the last exit before crossing the bridge, turn right twice and you'll be there.
 Don't forget your camera, because this will be your shot!